mui/material-ui/docs/data/material/components/button-group/button-group.md

 {{"demo": "DisableElevation.js"}}

-## Loading button
+## Loading

-You can use the `loading` prop from `Button` to create loading buttons in button groups.
+Use the `loading` prop from `Button` to set buttons in a loading state and disable interactions.

 {{"demo": "LoadingButtonGroup.js"}}